 “Without reflection, we go blindly on our way, creating more unintended consequences, and failing to achieve anything useful.” – Margaret Wheatley

-Reflections are essential to use at every step of life – to look within and to pave a clear way forward.
+Reflections are essential to use at every step of life, whether it is in business or for personal growth, in order to look within and pave a clear way forward.
 In this article, I am going to expand on the importance of reflection in coaching, not just to reflect on the progress of the client, but also for the coach to reflect on their own performance as a coach.

 To make the most out of your coaching journey with your client, reflecting immediately after the end of the session and capturing it is vital.